 2) (a) Approval of the Agenda

-(b) Declaration of Conflict of Interest
+(b) Declaration of conflict of interest

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.

 4)Adoption of the Minutes from Previous Council Meetings

-4.1 July 18, 2018 - Regular Council Meeting
+4.1 November 20, 2019 – Regular Council Meeting

 5) Business Arising from Previous Meetings